 Because you failed to listen to my exposition of the law and slighted my great teaching, your true spirit was banished to find another incarnation in the Land of the East.
 Happily you submitted and, by remaining faithful to our teaching [Buddhism], succeeded in acquiring the true scriptures (Wu & Yu, 2012, vol. 4, p.
 381).

-So we learn that the Golden Cicada was banished to live out ten pious lives in China until the time came for him to gain merit as the scripture pilgrim, thereby gaining reentry into paradise.
+So, we learn that the Golden Cicada was banished to live out ten pious lives in China until the time came for him to build merit as the scripture pilgrim, thereby gaining reentry into paradise.

 Yu (2008) alludes to chapter 99 explaining the source of the name Golden Cicada (p.
 110).
-I can’t find such an overt explanation.
-But the chapter does mention the monk miraculously surviving drowning after being dumped into a heavenly river, along with his disciples and the hard-won scriptures, by a disgruntled river turtle spirit.
-[3] The novel exclaims:
+I can’t find such an overt explanation, but the chapter does mention the monk miraculously surviving drowning after being dumped by a disgruntled river turtle[3] into a heavenly river, along with his disciples and the hard-won scriptures.
+The novel exclaims:

 Ah!
 It was fortunate that the Tang Monk had cast off his mortal frame and attained the way.
 If he were like the person he had been before, he would have sunk straight to the bottom (Wu & Yu, 2012, vol. 4, p.
 363).